 Published on : Wednesday, December 30, 2020

-Greece has 135,931 reported cases of infections since it documented its first case in February and 4,672 deaths.
+Based on the latest official data from the Bank of Greece, tourism arrivals fell 76% in the January-to-October period.
+Greece has reported 135,931 infections since it documented its first case in February and 4,672 deaths.
 The country has been in a nationwide lockdown since early November and allowed only hair salons and bookstores to reopen for the Christmas season.